behavioral-data/behavioral-data.github.io/README.md

 ## Modifying this Site
 This website is powered by [Jekyll](https://jekyllrb.com/) and some Bootstrap.
 To work on the site, clone this repo.
 If you want to preview your changes before committing them (recommended) you will need to install Jekyll and run a local server in your root directory with `jekyll serve`.

+### Jerkyll Installation M1 Mac
+If you are having trouble installing Jerkyll on your m1 mac check out this [script](https://github.com/monfresh/laptop) which automatically installs it for you.

 ### Adding a Member
 Run `python add_person.py` from the root directory, and follow the prompts as they come up.